Activating The Culture:

 Let’s Begin!

-1. Place the fresh milk kefir grains into a clean glass jar.
+Place the fresh milk kefir grains into a clean glass jar.
 At this point, you do not need a very big jar.
-Just something that can hold about one cup of milk comfortably.
+Just something that can hold about a half cup of milk comfortably.

-2. Next, add 1 cup of milk and stir gently.
+Next, add 1/2 cup of milk and stir.

-3. Now, cover the jar with a breathable cloth like a coffee filter or similar.
+Now, cover the jar with a breathable cloth like a coffee filter.
+If using a lid, don’t tighten it, the gas needs to escape the jar.
 If you are using a fermenting jar (like Fido), make sure to install the gasket around the lid and secure the wire bail.
 What we like about these jars is the fact they off-gas any excess carbon dioxide.
 There really isn’t a need to burp these.

-7. Now, scoop the grains back into the same jar and pour one cup of milk over the grains.
+Now, add the milk kefir grains back into the same jar and pour a half cup of milk over the grains.
 It’s better to leave the jar a bit dirty with milk kefir to help lower the PH of the next batch.
-This helps deter mold, even though you’d think it’d be the opposite.

 You are going to repeat these steps for a few days until the grains have fully recovered and have acclimated to their new environment.
 This can take anywhere from 7-10 days.
 You know they are getting there when they are kefir-ing (thickening) the milk in 24 hours.